Bakelalan Bird Watching Trip Report

 Driving to Bakelalan

-This would be a more accessible but time-consuming option, as you may spend around 10 hours traveling from Miri, Brunei, or Kota Kinabalu.
-However, driving allows you to stop, enjoy the local lifestyle, and even do ad-hoc bird watching.
+This would be a more accessible but time-consuming option, as you may spend around 10 hours travelling from Miri, Brunei, or Kota Kinabalu.
+However, driving allows you to stop, enjoy the local lifestyle, and even engage in ad hoc birdwatching.

 Some bird watchers may prefer to do it this way, as you can also stop at the famous Paya Maga IBA, spending the night at the Merarap Hot Spring Resort.

 - Driving from Kota Kinabalu: From KK, you go south and pass Sipitang to the Sindumin Checkpoint.
-From there, drive to Lawas town, which is around a four—or five-hour drive to Bakelalan using the old timber roads from Lawas.
-The total time without checkpoints and stops from Kota Kinabalu is seven Hours, but we are looking at around a nine-hour drive with checkpoints and stops.
+From there, drive to Lawas town, about a four— or five-hour drive to Bakelalan along the old timber roads from Lawas.
+The total time from Kota Kinabalu without checkpoints and stops is seven Hours, but we are looking at approximately a nine-hour drive with checkpoints and stops.

-- Driving From Brunei: From Bandar Seri Begawan, you drive to the Tedungan Immigration Post, then head to Limbang town, and to Ujung Jalan, then to the Mengkalap ICQ, and then to Lawas.
-From Lawas, it’s a 4 to 5-hour drive to Bakelalan.
+- Driving from Brunei: From Bandar Seri Begawan, you drive to the Tedungan Immigration Post, then head to Limbang town, and to Ujung Jalan, then to the Mengkalap ICQ, and then to Lawas.
+From Lawas, it’s a 4-5-hour drive to Bakelalan.
 The total driving time from Bandar without checkpoints and stops is 6.5 hours, but with visits and so on, it will take 8 to 9 hours.

 - From Miri: Head to Sungai Tujuh Checkpoint, then to the Tedungan Immigration Post, head to Limbang town, and to Ujung Jalan, then to the Mengkalap ICQ, and then to Lawas.
-From Lawas, it’s a 4 to 5-hour drive to Bakelalan.
-The total time without checkpoints and stops from Miri: Eight hours drive, but realistically, it will take 10 to 12 hours.
+From Lawas, it’s a 4-5-hour drive to Bakelalan.
+The total time without checkpoints and stops from Miri is an eight-hour drive, but realistically, it will take 10 to 12 hours.

 ![]() |